alercah/rado/lang.md

 with `override`; this is to avoid confusion about the effect of modifying a quantity.

+**Availability statements will likely be modified or removed to suit a new location model.**

 ### Grant Statement

 > Can appear in: regions, links